Ethics Committee

 Malawi has a centralized registration process for ethics committees (ECs) and EC review.
 As mandated by the SciTechAct, the National Commission for Science and Technology (NCST) is the governmental body responsible for EC oversight, and for the promotion and coordination of research in Malawi.

-As per the R-HlthResCoord, the G-HlthResConduct, the G-NHSRC, the G-COMREC, MWI-5, and MWI-50, the National Health Sciences Research Committee (NHSRC) and the College of Medicine Research and Ethics Committee (COMREC) are the two (2) NCST-approved ECs responsible for monitoring and evaluating human research studies.
-The G-HlthResConduct and the R-HlthResCoord indicate that COMREC, as a subsidiary of NHSRC, only reviews and approves studies involving or originating from College of Medicine (COM) or Kamuzu College of Nursing (KCN) (now known collectively as the Kamuzu University of Health Sciences (KUHeS), per MWI-62) faculty members and students, and their collaborators/coinvestigators/affiliates.
+As per the G-NHSRC, the G-COMREC, MWI-5, and MWI-50, the National Health Sciences Research Committee (NHSRC) and the College of Medicine Research and Ethics Committee (COMREC) are the two (2) NCST-approved ECs responsible for monitoring and evaluating health research studies involving humans.
+The G-HlthResConduct and the R-HlthResCoord indicate that COMREC, as a subsidiary of the NHSRC, only reviews and approves studies involving or originating from College of Medicine (COM) or Kamuzu College of Nursing (KCN) (now known collectively as the Kamuzu University of Health Sciences (KUHeS), per MWI-62) faculty members and students, and their collaborators/coinvestigators/affiliates.
 The NHSRC has the sole jurisdiction to review studies with a national interest and multicenter studies, including those from COM and KCN, as well as studies from all other researchers and institutions.
 Per the R-HlthResCoord, each EC has members representing the other committee in order to facilitate the transfer of information between the ECs.
 The NHSRC and COMREC report to and are centrally monitored by the NCST.

-MWI-56 indicates that as of July 2022, COMREC is operating under KUHeS and will be changing its name.
-However, the COMREC guidance and forms provided in the Malawi profile are still being used.
+MWI-25 indicates that as of August 2024, COMREC is operating under KUHeS and will be changing its name to Kamuzu University of Health Sciences Research Committee (KUREC), following approval from the NCST.
+The COMREC guidance and forms provided in the Malawi profile are still being used.

 Ethics Committee Composition